carlesibanez/AVES-Lab1/README.md

 `python3 app/serpentine.py examples/lenna.png`

 ## Exercise 3b
-In this exercise we need to use ffmpeg in order to transform an image top b/w.
+In this exercise we need to use ffmpeg in order to transform an image to b/w.

 For example, to transform the lenna image to b/w it can be done by running in the terminal:
 `ffmpeg -i examples/lenna.png -vf hue=s=0 -c:a copy examples/lennabw.png`